Ri-Dearg/corona-tales/README.md

 ### Details
 - I have utilised a **NoSQL** database, [MongoDB](https://www.mongodb.com/) throughout the entire project development.
 - I have tried to use different field types for the documents to experiment with the database.
-- I have used tried to manipilate the data using different command in Python views to explore their use.
+- I have used tried to manipulate the data using different commands in Python views to explore their use.

 ## Data models
 ### Users
 | Field Name | Field Type | Info |
  --- | --- | ---
- username | string | Mostly used for display purposes. user_id | string | The username in capitals to prevent capitilisation having an effect on login and account creation. password | string | the protected password hash. prefill | object | Used to prefill forms.
+ username | string | Mostly used for display purposes. user_id | string | The username in capitals to prevent capitalisation affecting login and account creation. password | string | the protected password hash. prefill | object | Used to prefill forms.
 Keys: name, age, country, story_language.
 Type: String. liked | array | Contains the doc IDs of each liked story.
 Used to remember liked stories.